music-assistant/server/DEVELOPMENT.md

 **Configuring the manifest.json file**

 The easiest way to get start is to copy the contents of the manifest of an existing Music Provider, e.g. Spotify or Youtube Music.
-The manifest can contain the following properties:
+See [the manifest section](#⚙️-manifest-file) for all available properties.

 **Creating the provider**